What is lumbar spinal stenosis?

 Is surgery necessary for lumbar spinal stenosis?

-The patient can usually return home from the hospital in 2-3 days, with recovery in about 4 weeks.
+Patients usually return home from the hospital in 2-3 days, with a recovery period of about 4 weeks.

 What are non-surgical treatment options for lumbar spinal stenosis?

-If you feel your health deteriorating, then actively seeking diagnosis and medical care should be your next step.
-Initial nonsurgical treatments include medications such as anti-inflammatory medications, nerve medications and mild pain medication.
+If you notice your health deteriorating, seeking diagnosis and medical care should be your next step.
+Doctors may suggest non-surgical treatments for lumbar spinal stenosis.
+These treatments can include anti-inflammatory drugs, nerve medications, and mild pain relievers.

-Unfortunately, these medications may treat some of the symptoms but they will not halt the progression of the condition.
-Exercises and different physical therapies can also provide some positive outcomes for pain relief and pain management.
+Although these medications may alleviate some symptoms, they will not halt the progression of the condition.
+Exercises and various physical therapies can also provide positive outcomes for pain relief and management.

-Depending on how severe your case is, your physician can control the symptoms with an epidural steroid injection (ESI) in which a combination of steroids and an anesthetic is injected into the area around the spinal nerves.
+Depending on the severity of your case, your physician might suggest an epidural steroid injection (ESI), where a combination of steroids and an anesthetic is injected into the area around the spinal nerves to control symptoms.